amihaiemil/amihaiemil.github.io/_posts/2017-03-11-cms-for-clientside.markdown

 Let's see how this decoupling can be achieved.
 How can an arbitrary CMS provide the content, dinamically, to some webapp?
 One possible solution lies with the OS: [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link).
-You will need one or two such links, depending on where the content is exported.
+You will need one or two such links, it depends.

-First, you need a CMS which is able to export the content in a file system.
+First, the CMS should be able to export the content in a file system.
 All the work done in the CMS takes the form of a folder which could go directly on the application server or somewhere else, as long as it is *on the same network*.